Relational De-Creation

 Lamentations 3:31–33

-“For the Lord will not cast off forever.
-For though he causes grief, yet he will have compassion according to the multitude of his loving kindnesses.
-For he does not afflict willingly, nor grieve the children of men.”
+“For the Lord will not cast off forever, but, though he cause grief, he will have compassion according to the abundance of his steadfast love; for he does not afflict from his heart or grieve the children of men.”

 Malachi 4:1–3

-“‘For, behold, the day comes, it burns as a furnace; and all the proud, and all who work wickedness, will be stubble; and the day that comes will burn them up,’ says Yahweh of Armies, ‘that it shall leave them neither root nor branch.
-But to you who fear my name shall the sun of righteousness arise with healing in its wings.
-You will go out, and leap like calves of the stall.
-You shall tread down the wicked; for they will be ashes under the soles of your feet in the day that I make,’ says Yahweh of Armies.”
+“‘For behold, the day is coming, burning like an oven, when all the arrogant and all evildoers will be stubble.
+The day that is coming shall set them ablaze, says Yahweh of hosts, so that it will leave them neither root nor branch.
+But for you who fear my name, the sun of righteousness shall rise with healing in its wings.
+You shall go out leaping like calves from the stall.
+And you shall tread down the wicked, for they will be ashes under the soles of your feet, on the day when I act, says Yahweh of hosts.’”

 Malachi shows both sides together.
 The day of Yahweh burns against evil with total severity: the wicked are consumed like stubble and left neither root nor branch.
 But the same day brings healing and release for those who fear Yahweh.
 Judgment destroys what opposes life so that healing can come openly and creation can be set right.